 Communication on both sides is key if you want to work successfully with a fundraising consultant.

-A consultant should be providing you with updates throughout the process so that you can stay informed.
+A nonprofit consulting firm should be providing you with updates throughout the process so that you can stay informed.
 Regular reporting builds confidence and strengthens the partnership between you and your consultant.

 It’s especially important to maintain a consistent communication schedule during long-term projects, like capital campaigns so that everyone stays on track.